 Year 11 Chemistry or equivalent.

-At least Mathematics for Humanities A, however Mathematics for Science A is recommended.
+At least Mathematics for Business A, however Mathematics for Science A is recommended.

 Builds on what students have learnt in Chemistry A and further develops their knowledge and understanding of key concepts in physical, inorganic and organic chemistry.
 Students expand their laboratory and analytical skills acquired in Chemistry A needed for undergraduate study.